stanley-c-yu/MUSS/README.md

 # Multi-site sensing for activity recognition using accelerometers

-This repo hosts the source codes and dataset for "Posture and Physical Activity Detection: Impact of Number of Sensors and Feature Type" (doi:10.1249/MSS.0000000000002306).
+This repo hosts the source codes and dataset for [Posture and Physical Activity Detection: Impact of Number of Sensors and Feature Type](https://www.doi.org/10.1249/MSS.0000000000002306).

 ## Citation